Axia-Tech/AXIA-wiki/docs/general/claims.md

 ### What you will need

 - AXIA Signer
-- Your AXIASolar account linked to AXIASolar-JS Apps UI
+- Your AXIACoin account linked to AXIACoin-JS Apps UI

-Before claiming, you should import your AXIASolar address on AXIA Signer to the AXIASolar-JS Apps.
+Before claiming, you should import your AXIACoin address on AXIA Signer to the AXIACoin-JS Apps.
-All operations will use AXIA Signer to sign the transaction, but will broadcast it via the AXIASolar-JS Apps remote node.
-If you do not have a AXIASolar address, please follow the instructions on the AXIA Signer section in the [account generation][] page for generating a new AXIASolar account.
+All operations will use AXIA Signer to sign the transaction, but will broadcast it via the AXIACoin-JS Apps remote node.
+If you do not have a AXIACoin address, please follow the instructions on the AXIA Signer section in the [account generation][] page for generating a new AXIACoin account.

-### Go to AXIASolar-JS Apps
+### Go to AXIACoin-JS Apps

-Proceed to [AXIASolar-JS Apps][claims app].
+Proceed to [AXIACoin-JS Apps][claims app].
 You will need to import your address on AXIA Signer to the Accounts page first.

 ### Make the Attestation